-MAterials Degradation under COrrosion and Radiation, MADCOR, Laboratory is part of the Engineering Physics Department at the University of Wisconsin-Madison.
-The laboratory was launched recently in December 2015 under the management of Assistant Professor Dr. Adrien Couet.
+The MAterials Degradation under COrrosion and Radiation, MADCOR, Laboratory is part of the Engineering Physics Department at the University of Wisconsin-Madison.
+The laboratory is run by the MADCOR research group and managed be Prof. Adrien Couet.

-Thus, it is critical for the nuclear industry to understand these coupling mechanisms in order to better predict the lifetime expectancy and the replacement frequency of nuclear materials in current and future nuclear reactors.
+Thus, it is critical for the industry to understand these coupling mechanisms in order to better predict the lifetime expectancy of current alloys and design new alloys resistant to these extreme conditions.
 However, these degradation processes are often complex and involve multiple length and time scales, which make them particularly difficult to model and study experimentally.
-It is thus essential to develop efficient modeling tools and innovative experiments allowing to validate and verify the environmental degradation models.
+It is thus essential to develop efficient modeling tools and innovative experiments allowing to characterize and validate degradation mechanisms.

 The MADCOR vision is to

 It is in this context that the MADCOR laboratory focuses on:

 For instance the MADCOR laboratory focuses on:

 - Innovative high-throughput approaches based on in-situ alloying using additive manufacturing and high-temperature electrochemistry coupled with data analytics and machine learning aided models are used to develop new alloys resistant to molten salt corrosion for molten salt reactors, concentrated solar power and thermal storage applications.

 - Ion beam and in-situ photon irradiation coupled to state-of-the-art microscopy and microchemistry are being used to study the high temperature corrosion and irradiation mechanisms of nuclear fuel cladding and structural materials for advanced nuclear reactors